tramlinehq/docs/docs/using-tramline/live-release.md

 #### Release steps must be triggered manually

-Since release steps _may_ have production deployments, Tramline plays it safe and does not auto-trigger this step regardless of new commits landing.q
+Since release steps _may_ have production deployments, Tramline plays it safe and does not auto-trigger this step regardless of new commits landing.

 ### Controlling rollouts